-The Café Counter Person is a part-time (16 hours/week) position at the Osher Marin Jewish Community Center (JCC).
-The Counter Person is responsible for waiting on customers, taking orders and completing cash register transactions.
+The Café Counter Person is a part-time (up to 18 hours/week) position at the Osher Marin Jewish Community Center (JCC).
+The Counter Person is responsible for waiting on customers, making coffee drinks, completing cash register transactions.
 This person reports to the Café Manager and is also responsible for maintaining the cleanliness of the Café and restocking items, as necessary.

 - Greet and serve all JCC members and guests in a cheerful and courteous manner.

 - Assemble food orders with any additional needed preparation not done in the kitchen.

 - Ring up sales; make change; and balance the drawer.